cherise-tan/travel-planner-auth/README.md

 ```
 yarn knex seed:run
 ```
-4. View the data using db sqlite browser, and opening up the 'dev.sqlite3' file in the project folder
-5. Type 'yarn start' into the terminal to run the server, and navigate to localhost:3000 in your local browser
+4. Type 'yarn start' into the terminal to run the server, and navigate to localhost:3000 in your local browser
-6. Destinations, activities and accommodation can be viewed/added/updated and deleted
+5. Destinations, activities and accommodation can be viewed/added/updated and deleted

 ## Planning
 ### Database Information